afarago/esphome_component_bthome/components/docs/beethowen_transmitter.rst

 Wireless Communication Protocol by Espressif Systems between two devices.
 *The name came from a playful 2 am brainstorming from "BTHome" + "Over" + "Esp-NoW".*

-This component implements local trasmitter and encoding hub.
+This component implements local trasmitter and encoding hub that can be used both on ESP8266 and ESP32 devices.

 **ESP-NOW**
   is a wireless communication protocol defined by Espressif, which enables the direct,